Here are some interesting Eswatini facts which were chosen and researched by kids especially for kids.

 The main agricultural products are sugar cane, maize and tropical fruits such as oranges, grape fruit and bananas.
 The tropical marula fruit is grown here too.
 Agricultural land accounts for 68% of the land area, most of it are pastures.

-About 60 % of the energy in the country is produced by renewal energy sources such as hydropower, Eswatini is ranking fifth in the world for producing renewal energy as the main energy resource!
+Eswatini sugar cane fieldAbout 60 % of the energy in the country is produced by renewal energy sources such as hydropower, Eswatini is ranking fifth in the world for producing renewal energy as the main energy resource!

 The main trading partner is South Africa.
-Also the eSwati currency is pegged to the South African rand.
+Also the eSwati currency lilangeni is pegged to the South African rand.

-Birding is a popular past activity with visitors.
-There are more than 500 species of birds in this tiny country, and this is as many species as for example France, a much larger country, hosts.
+BlesbokBirding is a popular past activity with visitors.
+More than 500 species of birds have been recorded in this tiny country, and this is a lot compared to much larger countries such as France.

 Source for Eswatini Facts page: